bradleygolden/strider/PROMPT.md

 ## Goal

 Your task is to make this repo clean AF for users.
+Ultimately, I want this library to make it simple to create AI agents within codebases.

 Do this by:

-1. Reviewing the codebase
+1. Reviewing the codebase (starting with README.md)
 2. Refactoring as needed
 3. Reviewing your changes